-The Advisor and the Fund do not consider the Portfolios' or Underlying Funds' obligations under swap contracts senior securities and, accordingly, the Portfolios or Underlying Funds will not treat them as being subject to the Portfolios' or Underlying Funds' borrowing or senior securities restrictions to the extent such investments are purchased and held in compliance with the requirements of the 1940 Act and the rules thereunder.
-To the extent that a Portfolio or Underlying Fund cannot dispose of a swap in the ordinary course of business within seven calendar days or less without the sale or disposition significantly changing the market value of the investment, the Portfolio or Underlying Fund will treat the swap as illiquid and subject to its overall limit on illiquid investments of 15% of the Portfolio or Underlying Fund's net assets.
+The Advisor and the Fund do not consider a Portfolio's or Underlying Fund's obligations under swap contracts senior securities and, accordingly, the Portfolios or Underlying Funds will not treat them as being subject to a Portfolio's or Underlying Fund's borrowing or senior securities restrictions to the extent such investments are purchased and held in compliance with the requirements of the 1940 Act and the rules thereunder.
+To the extent that a Portfolio or Underlying Fund cannot dispose of a swap in the ordinary course of business within seven calendar days or less without the sale or disposition significantly changing the market value of the investment, the Portfolio or Underlying Fund will treat the swap as illiquid and subject to its overall limit on illiquid investments of 15% of the Portfolio's or Underlying Fund's net assets.